alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ```

 This could be used for emergency situations or to counteract strong winds.
-Also, maximum power is only reached with full-on sun,
+Maximum power is only reached with full-on sun,
 which is a couple of hours per day max, so we need some margin.
+And 90% efficiency may be a bit optimistic.

 Storing all this energy can be costly.
 Energy density for LiPo batteries can reach 200 Wh/kg,
 so if we use a 1 kg battery we can store up to 200 Wh.
 This would take a couple of hours to recharge if we can spare 100 W.
 At night it would be able to give 20 W for ten hours,
-which would result in a speed of more than 6 m/s.
+which would result in a speed of around 6 m/s.

 ```
 P ≈ 0.06 × 6³ ≈ 13 W.